deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 Julian hesitated.
 He’d been about to demur on the grounds that he needed to get back to the Ambassador and Allison, but snubbing Yan was… not necessarily the wisest idea.
 Especially when the big brute obviously had some jolly surprise in mind.

-“I.. guess I could have Hoeff take your reply back to the Corti…”
+“I... guess I could have Hoeff take your reply back to the Corti…”

 “Good!
 But make sure he come back, yes?
 We need him.”